hkolsen/check-out-the-w/src/pages/index.md

     day: Saturday
     date: 6/20
     time: ALL DAY
+  - id: 9
+    featured: false
+    title: Church
+    description: >-
+      Join DJ B-Rad and Bidegain as they ease us out of the weekend and lift our spirits with soulful tunes and dope cartoons.
+    day: Sunday
+    date: 6/21
+    time: 7-9 pm PST
 discordContent: >-
   <p>After the show is over, you don't need to hang up your hat.
 Head over to our new Discord channel to chat!
 Please take the time to <a href="/resources">make yourself familiar with our Code of Conduct</a> before you dive in.</p>
 ---